jonguttman/PsillyOps/docs/USER_MANUAL.md

 2. Scroll to "Cost History" section
 3. View price changes over time
 4. Note vendor and source for each entry

+#### Editing Materials

+You can edit material metadata directly from the material detail page:

+1. Navigate to the material detail page
+2. Click **"Edit"** button in the header
+3. Update editable fields (name, SKU, category, unit, reorder point, MOQ, lead time, description)
+4. Click **"Save Changes"**

+**Note:** Inventory quantities and production-linked fields are read-only.

+#### Archiving and Deleting Materials

+**Archiving (Soft Delete):**
+- Click **"Archive"** on material detail page
+- Archived materials are hidden from default list (toggle "Show Archived" to view)
+- Cannot be used in new purchase orders or production runs
+- Still accessible for historical reference

+**Permanent Deletion:**
+- Only available for archived materials with no dependencies
+- Requirements: no inventory records, no PO line items, no BOM usage
+- Click **"Delete Permanently"** when available
+- Requires confirmation by typing material name
+- **Cannot be undone**

 #### Material Attachments